Flower Symbolism

 Daffodil Meaning

 Daffodils are the heralds of spring!
 They have both positive and negative meanings.
-Learn about ancient myths regarding daffodils and about the meaning of yellow flowers.
+Learn about myths regarding daffodils and the meaning of yellow flowers.

 Lily flower meaning in China is diverse.
-The lily is an omen for expectant mothers and represents devotion to one’s mother, especially a son’s dedication to his mother.
+The lily is an omen for expectant mothers and represents devotion to one’s mother, especially a son to his mother.

 Foxglove meanings are both positive and negative.
 They are said to sometimes hurt and sometimes heal.
-Foxglove can be medicinal (used for the heart) and also be harmful.
+Foxglove can be medicinal (used for the heart).

 Iris Flower Meaning

 Irises meaning is closely related to the fleur-de-lis.
 This is one of the most well-known political and religious symbols.
-Irises and the fleur-de-lis feature in decorations around the world.
+Irises feature in decorations around the world.

 Lupine Meaning

 The name lupinus means “of wolves” due to the mistaken idea that lupines rob the soil of nutrients.
-This beautiful flower also has positive meanings including imagination.
+This flower has many meanings including imagination.

 Marigold Meaning

 Marigolds are a love charm and protection from the plague.
-The name comes from “Mary’s Gold” because these flowers were used in lieu of gold to place at the feet of statues of the Virgin Mary.
+The name comes from “Mary’s Gold.”
+These flowers were used in lieu of gold at statues of the Virgin Mary.

 Morning Glory Meaning

 This flower means two lovers.
-The star-shaped morning glory is symbolic of a day in which two mythological lovers are allowed to meet.
-Learn more of this story from the East.
+The star-shaped morning glory is symbolic of a single day in a year in which two mythological lovers are allowed to meet.

 Poinsettia Meaning

-Poinsettia meaning to the ancient Aztecs was purity.
-The Aztecs cultivated the poinsettia for both decorative and medicinal purposes.
+Poinsettia flowers meant purity to the Aztecs.
+They cultivated the poinsettia for decorative and medicinal purposes.
 Poinsettia are the flower symbolic of Christmas.

 The poppy is a powerful, magical plant.
 The bright petals of poppies are a stunning contrast in green fields.
 Poppies are associated with both beauty and death.

 The meaning of a rose depends greatly on the color.
-There are meanings for many different colors of roses.
+There are many different colors of roses.
 The rose is a favorite flower in songs, poetry and around the world.

 Sunflower Meaning

-Sunflowers turn their heads to the sun, which is the origin of their name.
+Sunflowers turn their heads to the sun, the origin of their name.
 The large center hub is also similar to a sun.
 This beloved flower is featured in poetry and song.

 Sweet Pea Meaning